lilith-discord-bot/.github/profile/README.md

 We are developers in the Diablo 4 community.
 We have no affiliation or association with Blizzard Entertainment at time of writing, but we wouldn't mind deeper convos of them.

-We try to build tings around the Diablo 4 univese and we try to provide useful tool like the actual Lilith Discord bot.
+We try to build tings around the Diablo 4 universe and we try to provide useful tool like the actual Lilith Discord bot.

 ### Contact Us